eporetsky/PhosBoost/README.md

 The optimal hyperparameters can be obtained from the log/ subfolder, where nnnnn stands for the batch ID, as to not over-write previous results.

 ### 2.2.
 Training the PhosBoost model
 We provide to options for training a PhosBoost model: 1.
-Simultaniously trains a PhosBoost model using the combined training and validation sets and then predicts the result using a  Users will have to copy optimal hyperparameters generated in the previous step and manually place them in the PhosBoost.train.predict.py or PhosBoost.train.py  python scripts.
+Simultaneously trains a PhosBoost model using the combined training and validation sets and then predicts the result using a  Users will have to copy optimal hyperparameters generated in the previous step and manually place them in the PhosBoost.train.predict.py or PhosBoost.train.py  python scripts.

 For training a model, there should be an embedding file and site list files